 The question of AI patent inventorship already has come up in the UK and EU.
 In 2019, Imagination Engines filed patents for two inventions and listed the Dabus AI system as the inventor on the applications.
 Both the UK and EU patent offices rejected the applications because no human inventor was listed on the applications.

 Mammen has become a frequent speaker and author on the intersection of AI and IP law.
 For example, he recently spoke at the Berkeley-Stanford Advanced Patent Law Institute, Florida International University Law Review Symposium and UC Berkeley Law.
-He also will be speaking at the inaugural Artificial Intelligence and Robotics National Institute.

 Also, click here to read “The AI Authorship Question Under Current Copyright Law” by Chris Mammen and Carrie Richey in Law360.
 And click here to read Mammen’s recent Law360 article on “Must Inventors Be Humans?
 An Active Debate Over AI Patents”.